What is a Mood Board?

 Tip 3.
 Create Multiple Examples

 The more resources you have for the client to review, the deeper the conversation will be.
 The same is true for Mood Boards.
 Each collage that you create should capture emotions in a slightly different way.
-The following are some example ideas based on the adjectives the client gave us.
+The following are some examples of ideas based on the adjectives the client gave us.

 The first board generates the notion of nature.
 Balancing modernity and nature in a way that provides a sense of vastness and peace simultaneously comes across on this design.